itspawanbhardwaj/AWS-Certified-Solutions-Architect-Associate/notes/SQS.md

 - Msgs are 256 kb in size.
 We can go utpo 2GB but in that case S3 will be used to store
 - **Visibility time:** Visibility Timeout is the amount of time that the message is in which will in the sqs queue after a reader picks up that message.
 Provided the job is process before the visibility Timeout expires, the message will then be deleted from the queue.
 If the job is not processed within that time the message will become visible again and other reader will process it.
 This could result in the same message being delivered twice.
 - **SQS long polling:** SQS long polling is a way to retrieve mesages from your SQS queue. while the regular short polling returns immediately (even if the message queue being polled is empty), long polling doesnt returns a responses until a message arrives in the message queue, or the long poll times out. (it saves money)
 - **Dead Letter Queues:** Amazon SQS provides support for dead letter queues.
-A dead letter queue is a queue that other (source) queues can target to send messages that for some reason could not be successfully processed.
+A dead letter queue is a queue that other (source) queues can target to send messages that for some reason could not be successfully processed (redrive policy).
 A primary benefit of using a dead letter queue is the ability to sideline and isolate the unsuccessfully processed messages.
 You can then analyze any messages sent to the dead letter queue to try to determine the cause of failure.
 - Messages can be kept on the queue from 1 mint to 14 days;
 - The default retention period is 4 days